Nepal Trek Planning

 Maps are an integral tool for travel in Nepal and provide vital route information and terrain characteristics.
 Especially important are features of elevation and settlement locations.
 Nepal produced, elaborate maps are available at bookstores in Nepal, especially in Thamel, Kathmandu, and Lakeside, Pokhara.
 Trails, villages, and some contours are shown on most of them although not always accurately; some maps have been drawn by people who have not traveled in the region.
 Himalayan Map House produces excellent maps of the trekking regions.
 Additionally, Pilgrims Books of Thamel and Patan have a wide supply of maps.
 Some maps of Nepal are also available at online stores; Peregrine Treks provides maps of related trekking area in free of cost for each trekker.

-Daily costs on the popular routes, depending on the amount spent on food, accommodation, and extras.
+Daily costs on popular routes, depending on the amount spent on food, accommodation, and extras.
 Rates commonly increase with elevation and remoteness.
 If you are traveling without porters or guides and eating food locally, $25—$30 USD per person per day might take care of necessities, although on popular routes you may need at least $30—$40 USD per day.
 (With a porter, add at least another $18 a day and $20 for a guide, if you hire them independent of an agency).
 In the Annapurna and Khumbu regions, there are more stylish hotels, and you can spend a great deal more.
 Carry enough funds for contingencies.
-There is also national park and conservation area permit costs; for example, entry into Sagarmatha National Park is 3390 NRS and ACAP 2000 NRS.
+There are also national park and conservation area permit costs; for example, entry into Sagarmatha National Park is 3390 NRS and ACAP 2000 NRS.
 Restricted areas cost much more.
 Additionally, since March 2010, TIMS card fees are $20 USD per person per trek ($10 for trekkers on an agency trek).

 Off the main routes, daily costs will be lower.
 Eat locally grown food, buy locally produced crafts, and limit purchase and use of imported products (packaged foods, bottled drinks and sauces and other items brought from Kathmandu and beyond) to save costs, support the local economy and reduce unmanageable waste.
 You are highly recommended to take a full package from the government authorized trekking agency for cost efficiency.
 Hotels and lodges provide good rates for a guide rather than free individual trekkers.
 Also, trekking agencies provide good tea houses during trekking at the peak season too and hold the room in an advance for you.
 So, you can trek in the hassles free mode.

-Trek Planning Schedule
+Nepal Trek Planning Schedule

 In the hills, people generally rise at dawn, usually followed by a cup of milk tea and then work until a mid-morning meal around 10 AM.
 Work continues until late afternoon and is followed by a second meal in the evening.
 A light snack in the early afternoon is common.
 Until recently, activities coincided with periods of daylight, and people tended to retire indoors soon after sunset; however, with solar power lighting available in much of Nepal, activity patterns are changing.

-Most trekkers stop before 5 PM regardless of season and usually depart mid-morning, after a warm drink and breakfast.
-Schedules are more affected by altitude and place to stay than by length of day, which has less variation from season to season than more northerly climes.
+Most trekkers stop before 5 PM regardless of the season and usually depart mid-morning, after a warm drink and breakfast.
+Schedules are more affected by altitude and place to stay than by length of the day, which has less variation from season to season than more northerly climes.
 Nepal is roughly at the latitude of Florida, USA and northern Egypt.
 In areas where there are plenty of trekker-oriented hotels, travelers can structure the day as they wish.
 Along the popular routes, lodges can be comfortable yet crowded during the high season.
 No effort has been made to evaluate the quality of lodges and services.
 Not only do travelers have widely ranging sensibilities, but standards, reliability, and ratings cannot be counted on in rural Nepal.

 Food and Drink